Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Empirical Application

-I apply my method to measure the effect of website positions on clicks using the Expedia ranking dataset in \cite{ursu_power_2018}.
+I apply my method to estimate the effect of website positions on clicks using the Expedia ranking dataset in \cite{ursu_power_2018}.
 The dataset consists of consumers’ search queries for hotels on Expedia, with each search query containing a ranked list of hotels.
 For each hotel in a query, I observe its rank, characteristics, and click outcome.
 There are $4.5$ million such observations: two thirds of the data are observational in which the hotel rankings are ordered by relevance, and one third of the data are experimental in which the hotel rankings are randomized.
+Consider the following model: